B. G. Kolse Patil

-B. G. Kolse Patil is an Indian social activist and former judge of the Bombay High Court in India.
-He recently joined the Janata Dal (Secular) party as the State Secretary of Maharashtra State.
+B. G. Kolse Patil is an Indian social reformer and former judge of the Mumbai High Court (Bombay High Court in India.
+In the year 2014, he along with Supreme Court Justice P. B. Sawant started Lokshasan Andolan Party a Political party to transform Bharat.
+He has made contribution for transforming Nation by providing "educational facility" to "Tribal & Native" students of Bharat.
+One such educational facility is spread across 25 acres of Land in Maharashtra state.
+This facility provides free Quality Education, Healthy Food, Ancient Bharatiya(Indian)Culture, Patriotic, Ethical Principles and adds value to nation Bharat by creating Nations Future Scientists, Innovators.
+He has participated in several protests such as: Anti Enron protests, protest against Jaitapur Nuclear Power Project.

 Early life and education

-Patil was born on 18 September 1942, in the village of Guha, Ahmednagar (in present-day Maharashtra state).
+B. G. Kolse Patil was born on 18 September 1942, in the village of Guha, Ahmednagar (in present-day Maharashtra state).
 His parents were landless farm laborers, who worked on the fields of the local landlord for daily wages.
 He attended a local primary school till 7th grade, after which he dropped out because his parents couldn't afford the high school fees.
 He worked as a farm-hand for five years and rejoined high school when the government high school in Ahmednagar started providing free secondary education.
 He completed his education till 12th grade and thereafter attained a B.Sc. degree, supporting his education by working as a daily wage worker and doing several odd jobs.
 After B.Sc., he secured an appointment as a school teacher in Khadakwasala near Pune.
 While working as a teacher, he completed his Bachelor of Laws degree from the Law College in Pune and specialized in criminal law thereafter.